easybuilders/easybuild/docs/Containers.rst

 Requirements
 ------------

-* Singularity v2.4 or more recent
+* Docker, or Singularity version 2.4 (or more recent, incl. version 3.x)
 * ``sudo`` permissions *(only required to actually build container images, see :ref:`containers_usage_build_image`)*